Frederiksberg Campus (University of Copenhagen): The University Gardens

 When KVL opened in 1864, it comprised a botanical garden.
 It was formerly known as Landbohøjskolens Botaniske Have but its official name is now Universitetshaverne (The University Gardens).
 One of the old greenhouses has been converted into a café.
 The garden is located to the north and west of the old main building.

 Gartnerboligen (The Gardeners' House) is from 1919 and contained residential quarters for the gardeners.
 It has now been converted into rooms for international students.

+In the Garden of the Faculty of Life Sciences, emphasis is placed on plants that belong in parks and gardens, in contrast to the Botanical Garden, which mainly shows wild plants.